 Ongoing Services for Peoria Riverfront Museum

-Farnsworth Group provided LEED commissioning services for the Peoria Riverfront Museum, which is expected to bring more than 300,000 visitors each year, helping reshape the region and spur future growth.
-Services have continued with ongoing re-commissioning efforts.
+Farnsworth Group provided LEED commissioning services for the world-class Peoria Riverfront Museum which has brought more than 300,000 visitors to the region annually.

-Located on an entire city block near the Illinois River in downtown Peoria, the facility was a collaborative effort of Lakeview Museum, Peoria Historical Society, African American Hall of Fame Museum, Peoria Regional Museum Society, Heartland Foundation, Illinois High School Association, The Nature Conservancy and the County of Peoria.
+Located on an entire city block near the Illinois River in downtown Peoria, the facility is a collaborative effort of the former Lakeview Museum, Peoria Historical Society, African American Hall of Fame Museum, Peoria Regional Museum Society, Heartland Foundation, Illinois High School Association, The Nature Conservancy and the County of Peoria.
 The museum is home to more than 70,000 SF of collections, exhibits and programs covering many facets of art, history, science and nature.
-The museum includes permanent exhibits, arts galleries, arts studios, preschool labs, planetarium, giant-screen theater, plazas, and catering and concession spaces.
+The museum includes permanent exhibits, arts galleries, arts studios, preschool labs, planetarium, giant-screen theater, outdoor art-accented plazas, and catering and concession spaces.

 - Air distribution